|

 detected drug money.

-According to his partner, one of Officer Gorro's best
+According to his handler, one of PSD Gorro's best

 detections was when he immediately